erikp9000/cpm-ndos/README.md

   - Copy NIOS.ASM and implement init, smsg and rmsg for specific hardware

-  - The ALTRNIOS.ASM is configured to use the second serial port (@12h/13h) of the 88-2SIO Serial Interface Board for the Altair 8800.
+  - The NIOSALTR.ASM is configured to use the second serial port (@12h/13h) of the 88-2SIO Serial Interface Board for the Altair 8800.

-  - The KP2-NIOS.ASM is configured to use the 'J4 SERIAL DATA I/O' port on a Kaypro 2X at 19.2Kbps.
+  - The NIOS-KP2.ASM is configured to use the 'J4 SERIAL DATA I/O' port on a Kaypro 2X at 19.2Kbps.
 It should also work on the Kaypro II/2/IV/4/10.

+  - The NIOS-T80.ASM is configured to use the serial port on a TRS 80 Model 4 at 19.2Kbps.
+It should also work on the TRS 80 4/4P/4D.

   - The network drive is P:.
 Change NDOSDSK in NDOS.ASM to select another drive.